-You will have to serve the papers on the restrained person by the deadline the judge writes on your papers.
-This is so that the restrained person has a few days to respond to your papers and prepare for court.
+You should serve the papers on the respondent as soon as possible, but not later than the deadline that the judge writes on your Notice of Court Hearing (Form WV-109).
+This is so that the respondent has a few days to respond to your papers and prepare for court.

 To find your deadline for service:

-- Look at the number of days written in item 5 on page 2 of Form CH-109.
+- Look at the number of days written in item 6 on Form WV-109.

-- Subtract the number of days in item 5 from the court date.
+- Subtract the number of days in item 6 from the court date.
 That is your deadline to serve your papers.
-(You can always serve before the deadline!).
+(You can always serve before the deadline!)

-Have someone “serve" (give) the restrained person a copy of the order and other papers you filed.
+Have someone “serve” (give) the respondent a copy of the order and other papers you filed.
 The papers must be delivered in person.
 You cannot send them by mail.
 Make sure this is done before your deadline.

-In addition to serving a copy of your papers, also serve BLANK:
+In addition to serving a copy of your papers, you must also serve a BLANK:

-- Response to Request for Civil Harassment Restraining Orders (Form CH-120)
+- Response to Petition for Workplace Violence Restraining Orders (Form WV-120), and

-Have your server fill out a Proof of Personal Service (Form CH-200) and give it to you so you can file it with the court.
-This form tells the judge and police that the restrained person got a copy of the order and knows about it.
-It is very important your server fills out the Proof of Service correctly.
-If possible, have your court’s self-help center review it to make sure it was filled out properly.
+Have your server fill out a Proof of Personal Service (Form WV-200) and give it to you so you can file it with the court.
+This form tells the judge and law enforcement agencies that the respondent got a copy of your petition, notice of hearing, and temporary restraining order (if issued) and knows that you have filed the case.
+It is very important for your server to fill out the Proof of Service correctly.

 - Then, file the original and copies with the court clerk before your hearing.
 The clerk will keep the original and give you back the copies stamped “Filed.”
 Take a copy to your hearing.